Icy storm glazes region, making roads a mess

-Virginia State Police responded to 385 crashes and 255 disabled vehicles around the Commonwealth between midnight and 4 p.m., spokeswoman Corinne Geller said in an email.
+Virginia State Police responded to 385 crashes and 255 disabled vehicles around the commonwealth between midnight and 4 p.m., spokeswoman Corinne Geller said in an email.
 Most of the crashes involved only property damage.

 Maryland State Police reported 158 crashes and found more than 90 disabled or unattended vehicles from 4 a.m. to 12 p.m., spokesman Ron Snyder said in an email.
-He said roads probably would remain hazardous well into the afternoon, and were arguably more dangerous than if they had been covered only with snow because the ice can be invisible to drivers.
+He said roads were arguably more dangerous than if they had been covered only with snow because the ice can be invisible to drivers.

 About an inch of sleet, mixed with some snow farther north, hit the ground in the District, according to the Capital Weather Gang.
 The meteorologists, who had predicted as much as four inches of snow, said the precipitation turned out to be at the low end of its forecast range, but more patchy sleet and freezing rain was expected to fall late in the day and into Friday, with little additional accumulation.